delkind-dnsf/camlis-2024-dont-need-neg-labels/README.md

 # Where we’re going, we don’t need (negative) labels

-This repository collects the code, paper, and supporting materials for my CAMLIS 2024 poster.
+This repository collects the code, paper, and supporting materials for David J. Elkind's CAMLIS 2024 poster.

 # Abstract